inwonakng/homepage-old/data/blog/python-progress-bar.md

 ![](/static/images/python-progress-bar/rich-jupyter.png)

 Using rich, we can use print statements inside the tracked loop and the progress bar will not break.

-However, if you try to nest your `track` calls, you will face an error that says `LiveError: Only one live display may be active at once`, unlike tqdm.
+But if you try to nest your `track` calls, you will face an error that says `LiveError: Only one live display may be active at once`, unlike tqdm.
 This is because rich uses a differen method to render their progress bars, which does not allow multiple render sessions to display at the same time.

 You can handle this by using the `Progress` class.